-Alford arrived at New Mexico after eight seasons as the head coach at the University of Iowa (2000-07), where he compiled a 152-106 record.
-He helped guide the Hawkeyes to a school-record seven consecutive winning seasons in addition to six postseason appearances (three NCAA Tournaments) and two Big Ten Conference Tournament titles (2001 and 2006).
+Alford arrived at New Mexico after eight seasons as head coach at the University of Iowa (2000-07), where he went 152-106.
+He guided the Hawkeyes to a school-record seven consecutive winning seasons in addition to six postseason appearances (three NCAA Tournaments) and two Big Ten Conference Tournament titles (2001, 2006).